Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 When `suspendCoroutine` is called inside a coroutine (and it can _only_ be called inside a coroutine, because it is a suspending function) it captures the execution state of a coroutine in a _continuation_ instance and passes this continuation to the specified `block` as an argument.
-To resume execution of the coroutine, the block may invoke either `continuation.resume()` or `continuation.resumeWithException()` in this thread or in some other thread.
+To resume execution of the coroutine, the block invokes `continuation.resumeWith()` (either directly or using `continuation.resume()` or `continuation.resumeWithException()` extensions) in this thread or in some other thread at some later time.
-The _actual_ suspension of a coroutine happens when the `suspendCoroutine` block returns without invoking either of them.
-If continuation was resumed directly from inside of the block, then the coroutine is not considered to have been suspended and continues to execute.
+The _actual_ suspension of a coroutine happens when the `suspendCoroutine` block returns without invoking `resumeWith`.
+If continuation was resumed before returning from inside of the block, then the coroutine is not considered to have been suspended and continues to execute.

-The value passed to `continuation.resume()` becomes the **return value** of `suspendCoroutine()`, which, in turn, becomes the return value of `.await()`.
+The result passed to `continuation.resumeWith()` becomes the result of `suspendCoroutine` call, which, in turn, becomes the result of `.await()`.

 Resuming the same continuation more than once is not allowed and produces `IllegalStateException`.

 > Note: That is the key difference between coroutines in Kotlin and first-class delimited continuations in functional languages like Scheme or continuation monad in Haskell.
-The choice to support only limited resume-once continuations is purely pragmatic as none of the intended [use cases](#use-cases) need first-class continuations and we can more efficiently implement limited version of them.
-However, first-class continuations can be implemented as a separate library by cloning the state of the coroutine that is captured in continuation, so that its clone can be resumed again.
-This mechanism may be efficiently provided by the standard library in the future.
+The choice to support only resume-once continuations is purely pragmatic as none of the intended [use cases](#use-cases) need multi-shot continuations.
+However, multi-shot continuations can be implemented as a separate library by suspending coroutine with low-level [coroutine intrinsics](#coroutine-intrinsics) and cloning the state of the coroutine that is captured in continuation, so that its clone can be resumed again.

 ### Coroutine builders